Alexey Brodovitch: The style of Harper's

 With this goal of story-telling, Harper's Bazaar can be seen as an example of a mediascape, in that Brodovitch was trying to construct a reality for the imaginations of the readers.
 He would create versions of small movie stills or spreads in which women were supposed to see themselves rather than the model.
 For example, he would often use a model's silhouette rather than her whole form, or keep her face in shadow, so that any reader could place themselves in those fashions, leading a charmed life.
 The result would be a magazine of images "out of which scripts can be formed of imagined lives."

 One of his assistants at the magazine was future Rolling Stone art director Tony Lane.

 Other works

-Typeface
+Typeface design

 Brodovitch designed his own typeface in 1949.
 "Al-Bro", an abbreviation of his name, has broad and narrow strokes inspired by the symbols of musical notation.
 A layout showcasing the typeface was included in Portfolio #1, winter 1950.